Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You cause a creature you can see within range toburst suddenly and dramatically into flame.
-Thecreature must succeed on a DEX Save ortake 6d6 Fire damage and ignite for the spell’s duration.
+Thecreature must succeed on a DEX Save ortake 6d6 Fire damage and ignite for the spell's duration.
 Until the spell ends or a creature takes an actionto douse the fire,the target has disadvantage on attack rolls andtakes 2d6 Fire damage at the end of each ofits turns.
 - **Classes**: Artificer, Sorcerer, Warlock, Wizard *(Source: CS)*